s3bu7i/Speed-Test-CLI/README.md

 ## Images

-Here are some screenshots of the game in action:
+Here are some screenshots of the tool:
 ![Mainmenu](img/1.png)
 ![Functions](img/2.png)